martingarridorc/omnipath-to-hipathia/README.md

 Import all Omnipath interactions with `import_Omnipath_Interactions()`, which contains only interactions with references.
-Subset such interactions to consensus activations or inhibitiosn and discard auto-interactions.
+Subset such interactions to consensus stimulation or inhibition and discard auto-interactions.
 The **curation\_effort** attribute contains the the number of unique resource+reference pairs per interaction.

 ``` r
 interactions <- OmnipathR::import_Omnipath_Interactions()